Message from the Director

 - Vaccination is a must for all eligible Athletes

-Once chosen, complete a medical checkup (at your expense) including the following tests:
+For tryouts and practices you need to complete a medical checkup (at your expense) including the following tests:

 - Sign and hand in the student-athlete code of conduct.